 You can receive an extension of time to file your return.
-Different rules apply, depending on whether you live within the United States or outside the United States.
+Different rules apply depending on whether you live inside or outside the United States.

-Within the United States.
-You can receive an automatic 4-month extension to file your return by filing Form 4868.
-File the application by the normal due date for filing your return.
+Inside the United States.
+You can receive an automatic 4-month extension to file your return if by the regular due date you do any of the following.